joelnz/easy-mosiac-tiler-photoshop/README.md

 4. Select a folder where you want to save the 6x4 inch tile JPEG files.
 5. The script will generate the tiles and save them in the selected folder.

-Now, simply take the exported JPEG files to your nearest pharmacy or drugstore photo kiosk and print your 6x4 inch tiles.
+Now, take the exported JPEG files to your nearest pharmacy or drugstore photo kiosk and print your 6x4 inch tiles.
 Assemble the printed tiles on your wall to create the mosaic!

 ## Example Images